Discover the rich and vibrant history of the UK by visiting a fantastic collection of historic houses and castles

 'Downton Abbey' is opening its doors again for a movie version in September 2019!
 Join us on our special springtime dates to Highclere Castle, more lovingly known as Downton Abbey, and follow in the footsteps of the Crawley family and their servants on this real life film set.

-Join us for a festive lunch on a visit to Littlecote House.
-Built in the mid-1500’s the Grade I listed Tudor manor is set in 113 acres of landscaped gardens and rolling parklands.
+Tues 19th Nov 2019: Enjoy Littlecote House, built in the mid-1500’s the Grade I listed Tudor manor is set in 113 acres of landscaped gardens and rolling parklands.
 Today, under the ownership of Warner’s, it has a story that spans centuries, including playing host to occupying Romans, a Civil War army and was the location of a tryst between King Henry VIII and his third queen to be, Jane Seymour.

 Frid 15th Nov 2019; Longleat House is set within 900 acres of stunning Capability Brown landscaped parkland, and is one of the best examples of high Elizabethan architecture in Britain.
 The festival of light is held every year, and features giant Chinese Lanterns hand made out of steel frames which are covered in beautiful silks.